corda/cordapp-template-kotlin/README.md

 *NodeC:*

      You shouldn't see any activity.

+Alternatively, try adding a purchase order with a delivery date in the past or a delivery country other than the UK.

 Next you can view the newly created purchase order by accessing the vault of NodeA or NodeB: